pywbem/pywbemtools/docs/pywbemcli/commands.rst

 * :ref:`Server brand command` - Get the brand of the server.
 * :ref:`Server info command` - Get information about the server.
-* :ref:`Server interop command` - Get the Interop namespace of the server.
-* :ref:`Server namespaces command` - List the namespaces of the server.
 * :ref:`Server add-mof command` - Compile the MOF files defined.
 * :ref:`Server remove-mof command` - Remove the MOF objects from the server.
 * :ref:`Server schema command` - List the namespaces of the server.